 Or: "As mentioned earlier, ..." is almost always superfluous.
 Either the reader still knows what follows and does not need a reminder; in this case (s)he does not need the patronising statement.
 Or the "earlier mentioned" matter needs to be revisited properly.
-The best way is usually just to state again what needs to be stated: for instance: "The hinge line data have shown the dominant E-W trend of regional folds (Section xyz, Fig. xyz), and ...".
+The best way is usually just to state again what needs to be stated and refer to the relevant section where the information initially was presented.
+For instance: "The hinge line data (Section xyz, Fig. xyz) show the dominant E-W trend of regional folds, which supports the interpretation of ...".

 Really bad are content-free sentences such as "In exposure xyz there are many interesting geological features".
 Replace such terms or sentences with meaningful content or just delete them.
-Another common (and annoying) problem is the over usage of the term "important", without providing any reason for the feature's or the observation's importance.
+Another - common (and annoying) problem is the excessive use of the term "important", without providing any reason for the feature's or the observation's importance.
 It often suggests that the author tries to impress the reader and at the same time hide his/her own lack of understanding.